duopeng/protoSpaceJAM-readthedocs/docs/source/algorithm.rst

 Recoding strategy
 -----------------
 | Silent mutations are included in the DNA donor to:
-| - Prevent the edited genome from being recut.
+| - Prevent recutting the genome after editing.
 | - Facilitate payload insertion when the cut-to-insert distance is inevitably large.
 |
 | There are three recoding intesities: "full", "prevent recut", and "none".